Sansa Stark: Season 2

 Cersei invites Sansa to her chambers to share some of her wisdom and experience as a wife and a mother.
 Cersei reminisces that her husband Robert was not interested in her childbirth.
 Cersei explains to Sansa that while Sansa may never love Joffrey (and vice versa), she will love his children.
 Cersei warns Sansa that the more people she loves, the weaker she will be.
 Therefore, Sansa should only love her children, as it is the only love she has no choice in.

 Before the Battle of the Blackwater, Joffrey forces Sansa to kiss the blade of his sword, while bragging he will kill Stannis himself.
 Sansa taunts Joffrey by remarking he must be battling in the vanguard, which he would not be.
 Joffrey promises that she will lick Stannis's blood, and later her brother Robb's blood off his sword.
 During the battle, Sansa takes refuge with Cersei, Shae, and the other women and children of King's Landing.
 A drunk Cersei declares to Sansa and the women that if the city falls, they will all be raped while the city is sacked.
 Cersei continues her taunting by also telling Sansa that tears are not the only weapons women have; the greatest weapon they own is between their legs.
 Following Cersei's departure from the refuge with Tommen, Sansa leaves to hide in her bedchamber, where she finds Sandor Clegane.
 Sandor, about to leave King's Landing, offers to take Sansa home.
 Sansa declines, insisting Stannis would not harm her.
 After the battle is won by the Lannister-Tyrell forces, Loras Tyrell asks Joffrey to take his sister, Margaery, as his bride.
-Joffrey accepts the proposal, which annuls his marriage with Sansa.
+Joffrey accepts the proposal, which annuls his betrothal to Sansa.
 Sansa, while pretending to be devastated, is secretly delighted she no longer has to marry Joffrey.
 However, Petyr Baelish warns that while Sansa is no longer engaged, Joffrey would have greater rein to abuse Sansa, especially now she is a woman.
 Petyr assures Sansa he will help get her home, in which Sansa once again displays a facade, asserting King's Landing is her home.
 Petyr advises Sansa that everyone in King's Landing is a liar and that they are much more cunning than her.